ebi-ait/hca-to-scea-tools/README.md

 Then, in the Gitlab HCAD directory in your new branch (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master/HCAD) you will need to create a new folder named with the E-HCAD ID (e.g. E-HCAD-20) and upload the idf and sdrf files inside this new folder.
 Make sure you delete any .gitignore files that appear in the folder, if any.

-Once done, you should create a merge request for the branch, and ensure an SCEA reviewer is tagged (default).
+Once done, you should create a merge request for the branch, and ensure an SCEA reviewer is tagged.
+It will by default assign an SCEA approver to the merge request, so you do not need to tag 1 of the SCEA curators yourself.
+For the merge request, adding a message like "Added new idf and sdrf files for accession E-HCAD-[number]" is fine.

 You will recieve automated emails once you create the merge request.
 They will likely say that the pipeline has failed.
 The SCEA team will review the files and get back to us with comments, or if the pipeline passes the merge request will be approved.
 You will need to update the files in response to their feedback.

 **Ticket management**